nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 # examples
-for "Dental Appointment" edit start_time to 1600 for "CS2103 Consult" edit date to 29 October for "Dental Appointment" edit start_time,end_time to 1600,2000 # change multiple fields at the same time for "CS2103 Consult" edit start_time,end_time,date to 1200,2100,12 October 2016
+for "Dental Appointment" edit start_time to 1600 for "CS2103 Consult" edit date to 29 October for 124235 edit end_time to 1200

+# change multiple fields at the same time
+for "Dental Appointment" edit start_time,end_time to 1600,2000 for "CS2103 Consult" edit start_time,end_time,date to 1200,2100,12 October 2016
 ```